“A New Pocket in a Smaller World”: Saudi Arabia Wants to Meet You

 It’s also in a beautiful valley framed by the huge, craggy, red Hijaz mountains which reminded me of Zion National Park without the tourist signs.
 For the most authentic experience, my base for exploration was the Rural tents Naseem Alouzaib where I had my own spacious tent right out of a French Legionnaires movie.
 The collection of tents is on the edge of a vast forest of palm trees with the red rocks forming a beautiful backdrop.

 The lodging was north of Al-Ula (pop.
 32,000), the only town in the area and the only place in Saudi Arabia I had to rent a car.
-However, renting a car from the small airport is not a problem.
+However, renting a car from a small airport is not a problem.
 The beautiful, modern roads through the desert had nary a rock or a hole and remember where you’re driving.
 Gas in Saudi Arabia was only 75 cents a gallon.

 Today, restaurants and hotels are extremely limited in the area.
 However, I managed to stumble onto a very insider’s experience when I joined two other Americans from the camp at a tiny local diner called Sultana.